-In fact, the World Health Organization (WHO) estimate that in the next two decades, the number of new cancer cases will rise by 70 percent.
-Cancer is already the second leading cause of death worldwide.
+In fact, the World Health Organization (WHO) estimate that in the next two decades, the number of new cancer cases will rise by

 In this context, drug repurposing is a safe, cost- and time-effective alternative.
 Testing new drugs can be expensive and time-consuming, but drug repurposing uses medications for which most of the relevant testing has already been done.

 So, Prof. Bartek and colleagues set out to unravel the mystery of disulfiram’s anticancer properties.

 First, they carried out a nationwide epidemiological study of more than 3,000 Danish people, which showed that cancer patients who continued to take disulfiram were much less likely to die from cancer compared with those who stopped taking the treatment.

 Then, the researchers carried out in vitro studies of cancer cells and in vivo studies of mice and identified the metabolite of disulfiram that enables the drug to fight off cancer: the so-called ditiocarb-copper complex.

 The researchers also identified ways to further detect and analyze how this metabolite complex accumulates in tumors.

 Finally, and importantly, the researchers found the molecular pathway through which this ditiocarb-copper complex acts to suppress cancer cells.

 “Our results help to explain the anticancer activity of the alcohol-abuse drug disulfiram,” say the researchers.